cassidyjames/cassidyjames.github.io/_posts/2022-11-28-ubuntu-summit.md

 </figcaption>
 </figure>

 The session was interesting, and I enjoyed seeing a fresh take on what an app store could look and feel like.
-I hope the developers were able to learn from my _How to Make a Delightful App Listing_ talk, and utilize apps' FreeDesktop AppStream MetaInfo in interesting ways, encouraging more developers to include rich and engaging information with their apps.
+I hope the developers were able to learn from my _How to Make a Delightful App Listing_ talk, and utilize apps' MetaInfo in interesting ways, encouraging more developers to include rich and engaging information with their apps.

 ### [Collaborating on Music Remotely with Ubuntu Studio, Ardour, and GitHub _Lorenzo's Music_](https://events.canonical.com/event/2/contributions/46/)